crossplane/crossplane/design/one-pager-terrajet-metadata-extraction.md

 ### Goals
 We would like to achieve the following goals with this proposal:
+- Terrajet [resource configuration][resource configuration API] framework allows us to customize/adjust the code generation pipeline invoked for generating the Custom Resource Definitions (CRDs) generated for the terrajet-based provider's managed resources.
+And as these configuration overrides evolve, we would like to have the artifacts produced be always consistent with the most recent configuration.
+For instance, when a managed resource's kind or API group change, or when its version is bumped, such changes should appropriately be reflected in any artifacts (such as the provided example manifests) automatically.
+Also we should be generating any relevant artifacts for a newly added managed resource (example manifests, documentation, etc.) automatically.
 - The proposed new pipeline(s) or extensions of the existing code generation pipelines must be optional.
 If, for example, an example generation pipeline is not configured in a Terrajet-based provider repo, or if the already existing